-Your self-grades will be due on the Monday following the homework deadline at 11:59pm.
-We will accept late self-grades up to a week after the original self-grade deadline for half credit.
-If you don't enter a proper grade by this deadline, you are giving yourself a zero on that assignment.
+Your self-grades will be due on the Saturday following the homework deadline at 11:59pm.
+We will accept late self-grades up to a week after the original self-grade deadline: you can turn them in by the following Wednesday for 90% credit and by the following Saturday for 50% credit.
+If you don't enter a proper grade by then, you are giving yourself a zero on that assignment.
 Merely doing the homework is not enough, you must do the homework; turn it in on time; read the solutions; do the self-grade; and turn it in on time.
 Unless all of these steps are done, you will get a zero for that assignment.

 We will drop the lowest homework score from your final grade calculation, so getting a single zero on a HW is not the end of the world.
 This drop is meant for emergencies.
-If you use this drop half-way into the semester, and request another, we cannot help you.
+If you use this drop half-way into the semester and request another, we cannot help you.